-\$ java weblogic.Admin -url Adminhost:7001 -username <username> -password <password> SET -type ServerDebug -property DebugCluster true
+''' $ java weblogic.Admin -url Adminhost:7001 -username <username> -password <password> SET -type ServerDebug -property DebugCluster true '''

-6.4.17.3 Troubleshooting Lost Changes to Policies
+6.4.18.3 Troubleshooting Lost Changes to Policies

-Problem: Policies are refreshed at an interval defined in jps-config.xml by the variable oracle.security.jps.ldap.policystore.refresh.interval.
-By default, this interval is ten minutes.
-If a server is lost, any recent policy changes that occurred since the last refresh may appear to be lost.
+Policies are refreshed at an interval defined in jps-config.xml by the variable oracle.security.jps.ldap.policystore.refresh.interval.By default, this interval is ten minutes.
+If a server is lost, requests are routed to another server in the cluster where the original policies are cached.
+Recent policy changes that occurred since the last refresh may appear to be lost.
 For example, roles created immediately before the failover may be seen as unavailable.

-Solution: The policies are still in the back-end policy store but the cache needs to be refreshed for the policy information to be restored.
-Re-try after a few minutes or login and logout of the application to force a policy cache refresh.
+The policies are still in the back-end policy store.
+Refresh the cache to restore policy information.
+Re-try after a few minutes, or login and logout of the application to force a policy cache refresh.